Techniques to Prepare For the EMQ and Critical Analysis (MCQ) Problems – RANZCP Written Exam-Dr Sanil Rege

 2. CAP requires abstract and analytical thinking bringing your frontal lobes into the spotlight.

-Dr Rege emphasises the difficulties experienced by registrars in this area, and importance of training and practice.
+Dr. Rege emphasizes the difficulties experienced by registrars in this area and the importance of training and practice.

 Calculations and numbers recruit parietal lobe areas.

 In an overview of how to read a paper effectively, he describes the process of determining whether a published article is methodologically sound.

 As with any task, rehearsal, repetition and associating concepts with real-life experience is more likely to transfer them into your explicit and implicit memory which is where you want them to be stored so that you can retrieve them when necessary, even when you are under pressure.

 - Recognizing buzzwords and using mind maps effectively are essential tools when preparing for MEQs.

 - A critical analysis is a difficult skill to master and needs constant practice.